Connect with us

 Lindenmayer saluted the work of Kent Volunteer Fire Department volunteers, Public Works Foreman Rick Osborne and the Town Crew, who worked throughout Wednesday night assessing damage, clearing downed trees and debris as best they could.
 They all worked in conjunction with the Emergency Management team.

-There were also other power outages reported in South Kent and the Kenmont Road area off Route 341, town officials worked to ensure the safety of residents, including Camp Kenmont.
+There were also other power outages reported in South Kent and the Kenmont Road area off Route 341, and town officials were continuing to work to ensure the safety of residents, including Camp Kenmont.

 Few signs were posted on Route 7 Thursday morning by state transportation officials to warn drivers of the road closure of the major thoroughfare through town.
 This one in the town center states ‘No Thru Traffic.’
 Photo by Lynn Mellis Worthington